microsoft/Microsoft-Fabric-RTI-Workload-Development-Sample/README.md

 - [Eventstream Topology](https://learn.microsoft.com/en-us/rest/api/fabric/eventstream/topology) - Understand the topology and structure of an Eventstream
 - [Eventhouse Destination](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/event-streams/add-destination-kql-database?pivots=enhanced-capabilities) - Guide to adding an Eventhouse as a destination for Eventstream
 - [Microsoft Fabric Documentation](https://learn.microsoft.com/en-us/fabric/) - Official Microsoft Fabric documentation

+## Eventhouse and KQL Database

+In our sample, the Eventhouse and its KQL database provide real-time data ingestion and querying capabilities.
+During sample item creation, the Eventhouse is created via the Fabric API, and a KQL database is automatically provisioned with it.
+Using the data plane API, a table is created and populated with sample records.

+The frontend application includes multiple tabs that demonstrate key data plane operations for the KQL database, including data querying, exploration, and management capabilities.
+These demonstrations showcase how to effectively interact with and utilize KQL databases in your Fabric RTI applications.

 ## Trademarks